davidkim10/ux-personas/README.md

 # Persona Generator

 Persona generator application made with NodeJS and a React front-end.
 Utilized json-server to quickly scale a Node backend.
 This web application allows for UX teams to quickly generate and visualize user personas to better understand their customers.
+This application reads from a CSV file so the data can easily be replaced by anyone with knowledge of excel and/or any spreadsheet software.

 Create quick and simple user personas with the following data points: